ornl-sava/nv/notes/notes.md

 - cite VAST data
 - cite d3
 - cite Nessus website
-- mention that code will be on github
+- in conclusion:
   - "provide this as a free service and make code available with open source license."